MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-configure-backup.md

 This articles describes how to configure and back up Confidential VM (CVM) with Customer Managed Key (CMK).

-(Awaiting intro from PM)
+[Azure Backup](https://learn.microsoft.com/en-us/azure/backup/backup-overview) now iffers protecting Azure Confidential VMs (CVM) with Customer Managed Keys (CMK).
+[Azure confidential VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasv5-dcadsv5-series) based on AMD processors with SEV-SNP technology, offers enhanced security.
+You can protect data from cloud operator and host with VM-level confidentiality.
+Confidential VMs help meet your security needs by providing hardware-based isolation.

+## Create a new Confidential VM with Customer Managed Key

-Learn how to [create a new confidential VM with customer managed key](https://learn.microsoft.com/en-us/azure/confidential-computing/quick-create-confidential-vm-portal-amd), if needed.
+Learn how to [create a new Confidential VM with Customer Managed Key](https://learn.microsoft.com/en-us/azure/confidential-computing/quick-create-confidential-vm-portal-amd), if needed.

 ## Assign permissions

 Azure Backup needs certain access to Key Vault or managed Hardware Security Module (mHSM) that are used to store the key.
-Azure Backup also needs required permissions to back up the key.
-If it gets deleted for some reasons, you can restore this backed-up key.
+Azure Backup also needs the required permissions to back up the key.
+If it gets deleted for some reason, you can restore this backed-up key.

 When you configure backup of CVM with confidential OS disk encryption using CMK, the Azure portal automatically grants access to the Backup Management Service.
-If you're using other clients - such as PowerShell, CLI, REST API, permissions aren't granted automatically, and you need to grant the permissions.
+If you're using other clients, such as PowerShell, CLI, or REST API, permissions aren't granted automatically, and you need to grant the permissions.

 ### Scenario 1: Successful configuration

-When you try configuring backup on CVM with CMK via Azure portal, the access to the backup of the Key Vault or mHSM is granted automatically.
+When you try configuring backup on CVM with CMK via Azure portal, access to the backup of the Key Vault or mHSM is granted automatically.

-### Sceanario 2: Error while configuring backup
+### Scenario 2: Error while configuring backup

-When you try configuring backup on CVM with CMK from PowerShell, the following error appears.
-This happens because backup needs access to the key vault/mHSM.
+When you try configuring backup on CVM with CMK from PowerShell, an error occurs.
+This happens because backup needs access to the Key Vault or mHSM.

 ![Screenshot shows the error while configuring backup when Backup Service doesn't have required access for key.](https://github.com/MicrosoftDocs/Backup-Confidential-VMs-with-CMK/blob/main/articles/media/backup-confidential-vm-with-customer-managed-key/configuration-error-for-missing-access-to-key.png)

 You can assign access to the Backup Service, and then try configuring Azure Backup on CVM with CMK from PowerShell, CLI, or REST API.
-Learn about how to [assign permissions for the key vault](https://learn.microsoft.com/en-us/azure/backup/backup-azure-vms-encryption#provide-permissions).
+Learn how to [assign permissions for the key vault](https://learn.microsoft.com/en-us/azure/backup/backup-azure-vms-encryption#provide-permissions).

 ***Note***

 *For CVM with CMK, key permissions (Get, List, Backup) only needed; Secret permissions aren't required.*

 To assign permissions for mHSM, follow these steps: